fabianoengler/sql2xlsx/README.md

 - [x] Accept parameterized queries.
 - [x] Implement some heuristic for column width resizing.
 - [x] Use tempfile for intermediate file if output file name not defined.
+- [x] Add timestamp to derived output name.
+- [x] Make derived output file path to be current working dir.
 - [ ] Add tests (unittest or BDD?).
 - [ ] Use argparse for command line options handling.
 - [ ] Create a decent --help.
 - [ ] Document the source code.
 - [ ] Make a distributable package (installable via pip).
 - [ ] Create a man page.
-- [ ] Make internal verbosity level configurable by CLI (via multiple -v options).
+- [ ] Make internal verbosity level configurable by CLI (eg. via multiple -v options).
 - [ ] Add parameterized queries to CLI.
 - [ ] Improve heuristic for column width resizing and make it easier to overwrite/customize.
 - [ ] Make it easier to customize common formatting, such as default font and size.
-- [ ] Add time stamp to derived output name.
+- [ ] Make the column resizing algorithm consider the font size.
-- [ ] Make derived output file path to be current working dir.
+- [ ] Make the column resizing algorithm handle multiline cell contents.
 - [ ] Replace custom hacky printing for logging module.
 - [ ] Make use of config file optional (credentials via CLI or env vars).
+- [ ] Check if output file exists and add a flag to force overwrite (like -f)
+- [ ] Add option to output CSV instead of XLSX?

-If you got any other ideas, feel free to fork and submit a pull request!
+**If you got any other ideas, feel free to reach me out or fork and submit a pull request!**